lilab-bcb/pegasus/docs/usage.rst

 * Preprocessing:

 	aggregate_matrix
-		Aggregate cellranger-outputted channel-specific count matrices into a single count matrix.
+		Aggregate sample count matrices into a single count matrix.
 It also enables users to import metadata into the count matrix.

 * Demultiplexing: